4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 Be sure to walk through the front room and check out the cozy back room of the bar at some point!

-Where to Stay in New York
+Where to Stay in New York for 4 Days

 There’s no getting around it: New York is expensive, and lodging is one of the major factors that will drive up your budget.

-The traditional choices to try to save a bit of money on lodging by getting out of Manhattan–Williamsburg, Dumbo, Astoria, Long Island City–are all quite popular themselves now but definitely take a quick look out there if you’re trying to save cash.
+The traditional choices to try to save a bit of money on lodging by getting out of Manhattan–Williamsburg, DUMBO, Astoria, Long Island City–are all quite popular themselves now but definitely take a quick look out there if you’re trying to save cash.

 Get much further out, though, and you’re going to be eating up your 4 days in New York by sitting on the subway, so be wary of that!

-Our number one tip for choosing a place to stay in New York?
 Make sure it’s within, say, a 10-minute walk of the subway.
 Any further, and your commute every time you want to rest up in the hotel for an hour will get on your nerves immediately.

 Also: renting a full apartment for less than 30 days where the host is not present on Airbnb is illegal in New York.
 If you want to rent a private room in a place where the host is staying, have at it–but those prices are high, too (I know you’re shocked).